-Currently, our research is exploring how individuals from different backgrounds experience receiving and providing care.
+Currently, our research explores how individuals from different backgrounds experience receiving and providing care.
 In future we will expand these topics to include:

 - Do we treat and respond to people with different backgrounds and identities differently?